acgd-webdev-6/web-app-ux/README.md

 - One team member is the UX lead, they will be the guide, but everybody must contribute.
 - Team contributions should be logged on GitHub for assessment purposes.
 - Follow the standardized Agile Sprint framework.
-- **The ultimate goal of the UX is a testable interactive prototype.**
+- **The ultimate goal of the UX is a testable interactive prototype.** But if your team is confident with their wireframes & their code skills they could skip right into coding instead of an interactive prototype in Adobe XD.

 ---